dwrobel/flatcam/README.md

 - made sure that if using an negative Gerber isolation diameter, the resulting Geometry object will use a tool with positive diameter
 - fixed bug that when isolating a Gerber file made out of a single polygon, an Recurrsion Exception was issued together with inability to create tbe isolation
+- when applying a new language if there are any changes in the current project, the app will offer to save the project before the reboot

 3.08.2019